-5.2 Safety planning:
+3.2 Safety planning:

 - Plan how you would deal with certain situations and consider what options you have. - Keep a detailed diary if it is out of the perpetrator's reach or download an app called 'BrightSky' it looks and functions like a weather app, but it is a discreet app for documenting events, incidents and you can also upload pictures and videos. - Have a touch-base friend, neighbour or relative who can contact you daily if possible or check up on you every 2-3 days, someone you have constant contact with will notice your absence. - Have a code word your children and relatives understand in case of emergency you can text this to them or verbally inform them in person. - Keep an 'If I go missing folder', containing bank information, copies of ID, all your passwords, contact numbers, list of people you are in contact with in case you went missing.
 Give this folder to a couple of trusted people in your life who will immediately contact the police if they suspected danger.
-If you have a password protected phone or email address, keep electronic copies of these too. - Keep important documents together such as passport, other ID, financial documents, and have some money aside for taxis, train fares or food in case you choose to leave. - Have an emergency bag packed leave this at a trusted neighbour, friend or relative's house. - Teach your children to call 999 in an emergency and what to say (i.e, name, contact number, address).
+If you have a password protected phone or email address, keep electronic copies of these too. - Keep important documents together such as passport, other ID, financial documents, and have some money aside for taxis, train fares or food in case you choose to leave. - Have an emergency bag packed leave this at a trusted neighbour, friend or relative's house.

-- Rehearse and have an escape plan, so you and your children are able to leave in urgency. - If you are worried about social services and your children.
+- Teach your children to call 999 in an emergency and what to say (i.e. name, contact number, address). - Rehearse and have an escape plan, so you and your children are able to leave in urgency. - If you are worried about social services and your children.
 Remember social services aim to keep children and their families together at all times.
-They want to make sure you are safe and can help you find ways to cope effectively.
-Children experience domestic abuse too.
-So, do not be worried, if the perpetrator is making threats (even using your mental health against you to instil fear) about contacting the social services, the police, the law, and social services are aware that perpetrators are manipulative and controlling.
+They want to make sure you are can find ways to cope effectively and are most importantly safe, remember children experience domestic abuse too.
+So do not be worried, if the perpetrator is making threats about contacting social servicesthe police, the law, and social services are aware that perpetrators are manipulative and controlling.
 Schools have a designated family worker and safeguarding leads who can give you advice. - If you are isolated or don't have a mobile phone, have relatives and friends you trust to check up on you regularly, daily if possible.
-Or every 2-3 days and if there is any risk, they can contact the police on your behalf.
-Or, even help you with getting a mobile phone and different sim card that you can switch to silent and hide it. - The first time a perpetrator hurts you physically should be the last time.
-If there is a repetitive cycle of abuse, please speak to an advisor (see Appendix). - If you anticipate that the perpetrator will hurt you, identify a safe area in the house, such as a room with windows, doors or a phone, avoid kitchens or areas where they are likely to be sharp objects knives and anything that can be used as a weapon.
+Or every 2-3 days and if there is any risk, they can contact the police on your behalf. - The first time a perpetrator hurts you physically should be the last time.
+If there is a repetitive cycle of abuse please speak to an advisor (see Appendix, page 30). - If you anticipate that the perpetrator will hurt you, identify a safe area in the house, such as a room with windows, doors or a phone, avoid kitchens or areas where they are likely to be sharp objects knives and anything that can be used as a weapon.

-5.3 Preparing to leave,
+3.3 Preparing to leave

 Leaving your partner is an option and opportunity you can take in leaving the abuse, you deserve to live freely and safely.
 Plan this carefully, as sometimes there may be a heightened risk if the abusers are aware you are leaving or have left.
 Deciding to leave may not instantly end the abuse.
 Planning does not mean you have to carry this through instantly, but you are aware of what you can do.

 Here are some things you can do when preparing to leave: